 We teach the School Curriculum over a 2 year cycle which ensures that all pupils will cover all aspects of the National Curriculum.
-For details of individual class Long Term Plans during Cycle A (2016-17) and Cycle B (2017-18) please see below.
+Further information can be found below.

 What is the Difference between the National Curriculum and the Learning Challenge Curriculum?

 The National Curriculum outlines the essentials that every child must learn, for example it outlines that children must learn to read but does not determine which texts they should read, it outlines which scientific processes and concepts children need to know but not the context in which they must learn them.
 It outlines the main geographic and historical principles and key events that need to be taught but does not determine how children should learn them.
 The National Curriculum is only one part of the much broader curriculum children should experience at school, it should not be all that children learn.